 Augie – an 8-year-old Golden Retriever, has set a Guinness world record in 2003 for having 5 tennis balls in its mouth at the same time.
 This speaks volume of what this breed is willing to gobble up just to please its hooman.

-Golden retrievers were trained to retrieve a waterfowl during hunting or shooting games without damage, hence the name ‘retriever’.
-As for the name ‘golden’, well it’s pretty obvious.
-Their coats vary from light golden to dark golden.
+Golden Retrievers got their name from the time they were trained to retrieve waterfowls during hunting or shooting games without damage; hence, the ‘retriever’.
+‘Golden’ is obviously for their coats which vary from light golden to dark golden.

 The Price of a Golden Retriever

-The cost of a golden retriever varies depending on where you acquired it.
-You can have a golden retriever for as low as $500 if you buy from a pet shelter.
-But prices may go as high as $3,500 to $4,000 if you decide to buy from a pet breeder instead.
+The cost of a Golden Retriever varies depending on where you acquired it.
+You can have one for as low as $400 to $1,000 from backyard breeders with no health clearances and $500 and below if you acquired it from a pet shelter or rescue.

 One-Time Expenses for Having a Golden Retriever

 Besides the actual cost of the canine pet, several budget items you need to spend on upfront for keeping it are the following: